meks77/agile-board/documentation/architecture_decision_records/001-Software_Architecture.md

 ## Decision
 Either use Clean Architecture or Onion Architecture.
-The final decission can be done later.
+The final decision can be done later.
 There is a preference for Clean Architecture, because of the Use Cases.

 ## Consequences
 ### Positive impacts